-2016 Concert, Dr. James Orbinski, who accepted the Nobel Peace Prize for MSF in 1999, explored the overlap between music and humanitarianism, and explained how each is an expression of commitment towards excellence, beauty, love and a world without borders:
+in 1999, highlighted the common sense of unity between music and humanitarianism.
+As he explained, each is an expression of commitment towards excellence, beauty, love and a world without borders.

 We are calling on young musicians around the world to submit musical recordings to be featured in a series of MWB podcasts.
 As well, we are calling on youth writers, artists, filmmakers, programmers, and composers to submit original work on the following themes to be featured on our online platform: humanitarianism, the power of the arts, one world, service, and youth action.
 Click here for details.